* Track 1 / Thursday: 2 sub-tracks are offered,

 This presentation will explore the importance of the "little" things we do while we drive.
 Road users come in all forms of life from pedestrians, cyclist, motor-vehicle users and of course public works maintenance workers who work near, below or on our roads.
 We will discuss the impact our choices have on those around us.
 We will also explore those easy things we all should do to protect those we love.

 Please note: CEU cards will be handed out at the end of the General Session.
-If you do not attend the General Session, CEU cards will be available at the school committee desk at the east end of the Deschutes River Hallway.
+If you do not attend the General Session, CEU cards will be available at the school committee desk.

 COLLECTION SYSTEMS SESSIONS

 Vactor 2100i Walk Around (Shawn Patrick, Owen Equipment)